Tax resistance in the United States: Conservative opposition

 American conservatives who refused to pay payroll or self-employment taxes for the social security program expressed their opposition in terms of opposing government overreach into private lives and contracts, and opposition to socialism.
 "For those of us who still have confidence in our own ability," one wrote, "such a socialistic thing should not be forced upon us."

 About a dozen women from around Marshall, Texas, organized in 1951 to refuse to submit Social Security taxes on behalf of their domestic help.
 "It's not the money, it's the principle," said spokesperson Carolyn M. Abney.
 "That law is unconstitutional."

-The "Texas Housewives" (as they were invariably called in the newspapers) lost a court case in 1952.
+The "Texas Housewives" (as they were called in the newspapers) lost a court case in 1952.
 They appealed on 13th Amendment grounds; that's the amendment that bans involuntary servitude—their attorney explained that the law "forces these housewives to be unpaid tax collectors for the government."
 They lost this case as well, and in 1954 they failed in an attempted Supreme Court appeal.
 Meanwhile, the government seized the resisted money from their bank accounts.

 The women continued to defy the Internal Revenue Service (I.R.S.) for some time after, claiming that the courts had not answered the Constitutional question but had only verified the tax statute.
 They eventually gave up the fight and began to pay the required quarterly taxes for their employees.

 Mary Cain refused to pay $42.87 in self-employment tax in 1952 and hid her assets to make sure the government would have to make it a criminal matter (and thus a possible test case) rather than a simple civil asset seizure.
 In the case that eventually resulted, Cain's arguments were turned down by the Fifth Circuit Court of Appeals and she had no luck with a Supreme Court appeal, but the government eventually dropped the case anyway.
 When the government padlocked the office of her newspaper as part of a seizure process, Cain sawed the lock off the door and mailed it to the I.R.S. defiantly.
 "I've had enough of the New Deal.
 I'm sick of the whole Truman administration," she said.

-Vivien Kellems, who had previously tangled with the government by refusing to withhold income taxes from her employees, refused to pay the self-employment tax on her income in 1952, and recruited a small group of other businesspersons (including Mary Cain) to join her protest.
+Vivien Kellems refused to pay the self-employment tax on her income in 1952, and recruited a small group of other businesspersons (including Mary Cain) to join her protest.
 She wrote in a letter to Treasury Secretary John W. Snyder that she felt she already had "adequate insurance" and she urged the government to indict her so that she could be a test case to the Supreme Court.